 If everyone around me is sneezing, coughing and fighting off the flu, I bring out the big guns and start taking Herb Pharm Echinacea.
 Echinacea, also known as the American coneflower, is a very popular herb for the treatment of flu and colds.
 I have tons of it growing in my back yard.
 Beautiful and medicinal.
 Herb Pharm tinctures can be found in all of our stores.

 3. Reduce sugar intake

 Cut out the sugar, which is hard to do in the winter since a hot cup of tea is even better with a sugary treat.
 Sugar drags down my immune system and I can feel it with the typical sugar blues shortly after a sweet indulgence.
 According to Dar Kvist, a nutritionist from Nutritional Weight and Wellness, as little as 4 ounces (about ½ cup) of white sugar can suppress your immune system up to 50%.
 Bye-bye ice cream, hello fresh fruit!

 Hard core, I know, but this little superfood works wonders for fighting off colds and flu.
 Raw garlic contains allicin, the active ingredient released when garlic is crushed, that stimulates the immune system.
 You can get dehydrated garlic capsules, which are also effective, but raw garlic is truly the best for the purpose of immune boosting.

 So my friends, let me know how these remedies work for you, or if you have other health tips that you live by.
-Here’s wishing you a healthy winter!
+Here’s wishing you a healthy fall and winter!